JacE070/breakout-game/README.md

 ## Breakout!
 Game
+# This project is developed in the basis of [Breakout Game](https://github.com/bradtraversy/vanillawebprojects/tree/master/breakout-game)

 Game where you control a paddle with the arrow keys to bounce a ball up to break bricks.
 This app uses the HTML5 canvas element and API